+General advice can include direct or implied recommendations about financial products or services, whether generally or for a class or kind of investor, without taking into account your particular circumstances.
+General advice includes advice based on consideration of the investment alone (including by reference to current market conditions) and any such general advice is provided without any express or implied recommendation that such advice is appropriate for you in light of your personal circumstances.
 There may be a product disclosure statement or prospectus, terms and conditions, an outline of fees as well as a document outlining specific risks for the financial products discussed by our staff members or communicated via written, verbal or electronic means.
 If provided to you, the purpose of these documents is to provide you with general

 information about the financial product to provide you with background information in relation to the acquisition and features of that product.
 You should obtain a copy of the product disclosure statement, prospectus or related product or service documents before making any decision about whether to acquire the security, product or service.

-How you can give us instruction
+How you can access our services

 - Provide financial product advice on: basic deposit products and deposit products other than basic deposit products; derivatives; interests in managed investment schemes excluding investor directed portfolio services and securities.

-- Deal in a financial product by: applying for, acquiring, varying or disposing of a financial product on behalf of another person in respect of basic deposit products and deposit products other than basic deposit products, derivatives, interests in managed investment schemes excluding investor directed portfolio services, and securities; underwriting interests in managed investment schemes and an issue of securities.
+- Deal in a financial product by: applying for, acquiring, varying or disposing of a financial product on behalf of another person in respect of basic deposit products and deposit products other than basic deposit products, derivatives, interests in managed investment schemes excluding investor directed portfolio services, securities and underwriting: interests in managed investment schemes and an issue of securities.